Economics of nuclear power: Construction costs

 "The usual rule of thumb for nuclear power is that about two thirds of the generation cost is accounted for by fixed costs, the main ones being the cost of paying interest on the loans and repaying the capital..."

 Capital cost, the building and financing of nuclear power plants, represents a large percentage of the cost of nuclear electricity.
 In 2014, the US Energy Information Administration estimated that for new nuclear plants going online in 2019, capital costs will make up 74% of the levelized cost of electricity; higher than the capital percentages for fossil-fuel power plants (63% for coal, 22% for natural gas), and lower than the capital percentages for some other nonfossil-fuel sources (80% for wind, 88% for solar PV).

 Areva, the French nuclear plant operator, offers that 70% of the cost of a kWh of nuclear electricity is accounted for by the fixed costs from the construction process.
 Some analysts argue (for example Steve Thomas quoted in the book The Doomsday Machine by Martin Cohen and Andrew McKillop) that what is often not appreciated in debates about the economics of nuclear power is that the cost of equity, that is companies using their own money to pay for new plants, is generally higher than the cost of debt.
 Another advantage of borrowing may be that "once large loans have been arranged at low interest rates – perhaps with government support – the money can then be lent out at higher rates of return".

 "One of the big problems with nuclear power is the enormous upfront cost.
 These reactors are extremely expensive to build.
 While the returns may be very great, they're also very slow.
 It can sometimes take decades to recoup initial costs.
 Since many investors have a short attention span, they don't like to wait that long for their investment to pay off."

-Because of the large capital costs for the initial nuclear power plants built as part of a sustained build program and the relatively long construction period before revenue is returned, servicing the capital costs of first few nuclear power plants can be the most important factor determining the economic competitiveness of nuclear energy.
+Because of the large capital costs for the initial nuclear power plants built as part of a sustained build program and the relatively long construction period before revenue is returned, servicing the capital costs of the first few nuclear power plants can be the most important factor determining the economic competitiveness of nuclear energy.
 The investment can contribute about 70% to 80% of the costs of electricity.
 Timothy Stone, businessman and nuclear expert, stated in 2017, "It has long been recognized that the only two numbers which matter in [new] nuclear power are the capital cost and the cost of capital."
 The discount rate chosen to cost a nuclear power plant's capital over its lifetime is arguably the most sensitive parameter to overall costs.
 Because of the long life of new nuclear power plants, most of the value of a new nuclear power plant is created for the benefit of future generations.